 NACOLE is dedicated to promoting greater accountability through the establishment or improvement of citizen oversight agencies by:

 - Organizing an annual training conference to increase the knowledge and skills of staff members and volunteers who work in oversight.

-- act as a resource to jurisdictions considering the creation or revitalization of oversight bodies.
+- Acting as a resource to jurisdictions considering the creation or enhancement of an oversight entity.

-- identifying best practices as they emerge from the experiences of members.
+- Identifying effective practices as they emerge from the experiences of members.

 - Encouraging networking, communication and information-sharing to counter the isolation inherent in the profession.

 - Furnishing information to government officials and community representatives that will support their advocacy of oversight in their states, counties, cities and towns.